cicsdev/cics-java-jcics-samples/README.md

 ## Eclipse projects
-Java source code for the following classes is provided in the corresponding plugin projects in the projects directory
+Java source code for the following classes is provided in the corresponding Eclipse plugin projects in the projects directory

 ### Project com.ibm.cicsdev.link